richrdkng/adobe-illustrator-templates/README.md

 ## 📁 Templates

-Over the years, ***I have often had to create various Adobe Illustrator templates***, from simple personal projects to large-scale cross-team collaborations.
-As I frequently ***found myself creating the same or very similar templates repeatedly***, I eventually formulated basic, practical asset templates.
+Over the years, ***I've often had to create various Adobe Illustrator templates***, from simple personal projects to large-scale cross-team collaborations.

+As I frequently ***found myself creating the same or very similar templates time and time again repeatedly***, I eventually formulated basic, yet practical asset templates.
 This led me to open source and publish
 ***these basic boilerplate templates*** for creating vector assets.

 ---